Howard Wainer: Contributions to statistics

-Since 1974 when he published his first article on statistical graphics, an empirical verification of the efficacy of the suspended Rootogram, Howard Wainer has been a tireless advocate for the efficacy of graphics for communicating quantitative phenomena.
+Since 1974 when he published his first article on statistical graphics, an empirical verification of the efficacy of the suspended Rootogram, Howard Wainer has been an advocate for the efficacy of graphics for communicating quantitative phenomena.
 He is one of the principals responsible for the renewed importance of graphics in statistics.
 In addition to the three books he authored on graphical methods: Picturing the Uncertain World, Graphic Discovery and Visual Revelations he was also responsible for the English translation of two of the masterworks in the field by the French semiologist Jacques Bertin.

 Wainer’s approach to the study of graphics has always shown a deep respect for the work of those who had preceded him.
 In 2007 he arranged for the publication of replica volumes of William Playfair's Atlas as well as his Statistical Breviary, the first books on the subject.
 In them he collaborated with Ian Spence on an extended introduction to Playfair and a biography of him.

 Wainer has done extensive work on problems in psychometrics.
 He has authored, co-authored or edited the principal texts in five of the major areas of the subject: test scoring, test validity, computerized adaptive testing, test fairness, and, most recently, on a theory of testlets.

 Wainer has published more than 450 articles, chapters and books.
 His latest book Truth or Truthiness explains how to use evidence to debunk baseless claims.
 Since 1990 Wainer has written the popular column “Visual Revelations” for Chance magazine.
 Wainer edited the Journal of Educational and Behavioral Statistics from 2002 through 2004 as well as being an associate editor of a handful of statistical and psychometric journals.
 He is currently on the Board of Editors of Significance, the new joint publication of the American Statistical Association and the Royal Statistical Society.

 He has also served on the front lines of educational practice by working for many years as a consultant for teachers’ unions, with a five-year hiatus when he served on the Princeton Board of Education.
 He has also served, in many capacities, as a consultant and advisor to government and industry.